klprint/TrypRNAseq/README.md

 samtools index       | default paramters, indexes the generated .bam files read counting script | reads in .gtf stored locations and uses samtools view to count the number of reads for each segment

-Table: Used tools and corresponding settings. _user specified_ = These parameters are specified by the user in the starting dialogue.
+__Table 1__: Used tools and corresponding settings. _user specified_ = These parameters are specified by the user in the starting dialogue.

 ## Pipeline output
 The pipeline produces different folders, containing individual steps.
 All intermediate files are saved by default, so users can review each step after the pipeline finished.
 The following summarizes the folders and their content.